-Skogul field recoverable volumes are classified as "Reserves; On Production" (SPE's classification system).
+Skogul field recoverable volumes are classified as "Reserves; On production" (SPE's classification system).
 After Skogul came on stream in March 2020, the main production strategy has been to optimise the combined Vilje and Skogul production in the pipeline.
 There is a commercial agreement between the Skogul and Vilje licences, where Skogul compensates for deferred Vilje production.
-The actual production in 2023 was higher than the 2P estimate for 2023, mainly due to prioritising Skogul production by shutting in cyclical wells on Vilje.
+The actual production in 2024 was higher than the 2P estimate for 2024, primarily driven by exceptional performance of the Skogul well.

 Aker BP is operator and holds 65 percent interest in the Skogul field.
-The remaining 35 percent is held by PGNiG Upstream Norway AS.
+The remaining 35 percent is held by ORLEN Upstream Norway AS.